ShiYue1026/Oracle-Label-Security/README.md

 - **HR**: Can view all employee information.
 - Other employees can view only regular employee information.
 - Other employees cannot view information of **DBA** and **HR**.
 - **HR** has `WRITEUP` privilege to increase the confidentiality level for an employee’s data if needed.
-(For example, if an employee's information requires higher confidentiality.)
+   - Use case: if an employee's information requires higher confidentiality.)

 **SUPPLIERS Table**